The Lion and the Maiden

 The Dance of Precession

 Due to a very gradual wobble in the Earth's rotation, these two zodiacs are out of sync.
 (Think of a spinning top, where the top of its spinning axis gradually moves around in a circle.)
-The tropical zodiac shifts "backwards" (anti-zodiacal direction) through the sidereal zodiac, a phenomenon called Precession.
+The tropical zodiac shifts "backwards" (anti-zodiacal direction) through the sidereal zodiac, a phenomenon called Precession of the Equinoxes or just Precession.

 This means that zero degrees of Aries in the tropical system is no longer aligned with the constellation of Aries, but with Pisces, known as the Age of Pisces.
 Soon, the zero Aries point will reach the constellation of Aquarius, known as the Age of Aquarius.
 When this actually happens is a matter of considerable debate among astrologers.
 (It all depends on how you measure signs and constellations, for which there is no shortage of options!)